-Expats who move to the Netherlands almost always have to deal with a security deposit when renting a home.
-While Dutch tenants usually pay one or two months’ deposit, we often see expats having to lay down much more – sometimes three to six months’ rent.
-This raises the question: is this allowed?
+Expats moving to the Netherlands almost always have to deal with a security deposit (deposit) when renting a home.
+While Dutch tenants usually pay one or two months’ deposit, we see that expats often have to put down much more – sometimes even three to six months’ rent.
+This raises the question: is that actually allowed?

-The rental law attorneys at Arslan Advocaten explain why expats often pay more deposit, when this is unreasonable, and what you can do about it.
+The tenancy law attorneys from Arslan Advocaten explain why expats often pay a higher deposit, when this is unreasonable, and what you can do about it.

-Expats are a coveted target group in the rental market but also vulnerable.
-Landlords and agents sometimes take advantage of this.
+Expats are a favored group in the rental market, but also vulnerable.
+Landlords and letting agents sometimes take advantage of that.
 The most common reasons for higher deposits:

 -

-Many expats do not know that a deposit of 1-2 months is the norm.
-Therefore, they accept higher amounts. -
+Many expats don’t know that a deposit of 1 to 2 months is the norm.
+As a result, they accept higher amounts. -

 Temporary contracts

 Expats often rent temporarily.
-Landlords see this as an additional risk and therefore increase the deposit. -
+Landlords see this as an extra risk and therefore increase the deposit. -

-Landlords fear that expats who return to their home country won’t be easy to trace.
-A high deposit is then used as a guarantee. -
+Landlords fear that when expats return to their home country they are not easily traceable.
+A high deposit is then used as security. -

 Language barrier and haste